 The trail led to the cliff wall of the pinnacle and then that was it.
 It didn’t go around the sides.
 It was up or nothing.
 I decided to go up a few meters and see if I could continue.
 I did that twice and then I just went for it, hoping I would continue to find good footholds and handgrips as I climbed my way up the wall.
 I wouldn’t recommend this to anyone who isn’t an experienced climber.
 The rocks were a little loose in parts and there was no defined route.
 I even found old ropes and carabiners tied to trees but the ropes looked like they had been cut years ago.

 After about twenty minutes, I managed to see some sunlight from deep in the trees and realized I was close to the summit.
 Near the top, trees and bushes made it easier to climb up off the wall and I eventually stepped foot on top of the pinnacle.
 The views were beyond worth it.
-I had front row seats to the heart of Madeira Island.
+I had front-row seats to the heart of Madeira Island.

 After the Pinaculo, the trail then followed the Bica da Cana route for a few kilometers.
 We passed underneath waterfalls that cascade over the trail all the while with views looking back towards the pinnacle and over Sao Vicente valley.
-The photos are below are from an earlier visit to this same section of trail.
+The photos below are from an earlier visit to this same section of the trail.

-The final highlight on the trail was the ‘bridge’ section of the route.
+The final highlight of the trail was the ‘bridge’ section of the route.
 We reached the bridge before we would drop back down on our long descent back into the valley.
 At this part of the hike, you can look up to Bica da Cana viewpoint, see the wind turbines and also see all the way down to the ocean at the coast of Sao Vicente.
 It’s got to be one of the best views on the trail.

 Our time to descend had begun and we navigated our way through some dense forest with the help of installed chains and some nice paths.
 Often we were in the wild but the route down was quite well maintained considering it isn’t a highly trafficked path.
 The chain sections were very moderate and you almost didn’t need the assistance but it’s great to have on a rainy day in particular.